TomFrost/node-attempt/README.md

 it to be observed, call *done(true)*.

 #### max
-*Default: Infinity* The maximum number of milliseconds to wait before retrying.
+*Default: Infinity.* The maximum number of milliseconds to wait before retrying.
 If the interval or factor causes a wait time larger than 'max', 'max' will be used.

 #### random
-*Default: 0* Scale the wait time by a random factor.
+*Default: 0.* Scale the wait time by a random factor.
 Generally, this should be a number between 0 (no randomness) and 1 (multiplies the wait time by anything from 1 to 2).
 For clarity, the wait time for each individual attempt is multiplied by `(1 + Math.random() * options.random)`.